testimonyadewale/Airline-Oil-Impact-Analysis/README.md

 PROJECT OVERVIEW:
-An end-to-end data analytics project investigating how geopolitical conflict and oil price shocks impacted the global airline industry across six years of turbulence — from the pre-pandemic era through COVID-19, the Ukraine War, and the 2025 US-Iran conflict.
+An end-to-end data analytics project investigating how geopolitical conflict and oil price shocks impacted the global airline industry across six years of turbulence, from the pre-pandemic era through COVID-19, the Ukraine War, and the 2025 US-Iran conflict.